Inventory Management: Benefits of Cloud ERP for Distribution

-What SAP Life Sciences Mean for Manufacturers
+Blog > Expiry Date Management: What Does SAP Life Sciences Mean for Manufacturers?

 Life is short.
 So too is the life of products in the life sciences industry.
 For food and beverage manufacturers, expiry data is based on the defined shelf life of the product established from its production date.
 In the life sciences industry, however, the life of biomedical tissue, blood products, etc. is based on the batch with the shortest expiry date.
 Here’s how life sciences companies can manage variations in expiry date calculation in the SAP Life Sciences solution to streamline conducting business with their supply chain partners.